ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Remember that, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
 It is also important to note that, the source-language text in the input file is must be provided in the **UTF8** encoding.

+The configuration file for the client connecting to TLS servers, i.e. using the secure `wss://` communication protocol, is given by: `[Project-Folder]/demo/tls/configs/client-tls.cfg`.
+To use it, the client must be build with the `WITH_TLS=true` flag, see the section on [building the software](#building-the-project).
+Notice that, the client independently connects to pre, post and translation services and therefore each of them may be configures to be a TLS or non-TLS connection.

 ### Web UI Translation client:

 The web client for the translation system is just a web application that uses the WebSockets API of **HTML5** to sent JSON requests to the text processor, translation server or to a load balancer.
 The web client can be activated by opening `script/web/translate.html` in a web browser.
 At the moment the client was tested and proved to work in the following 64-bit browsers under **OS X EI Capitan**:

 * Opera 38.0.2220.41,